-• The MySQL Enterprise Service Manager installation includes the latest version of MySQL Server.
-If you intend to use a MySQL repository other than the one bundled in the MySQL Enterprise Service Manager installation, it is recommended that you use the latest MySQL 5.7.x version.
-The minimum supported version is MySQL Server 5.7.9.
+MySQL Enterprise Service Manager installation includes the latest version of MySQL Server.
+If you intend to use a MySQL repository other than the one bundled in MySQL Enterprise Service Manager installation, see Section 3.2.4, "MySQL Enterprise Monitor Repository" for more information.